WowzaMediaSystems/wse-example-pushpublish-hls/README.md

 <a name="SampleImplementation"></a>
 ## Sample Implementation
-The sample implementation we've provided is fully functional and can be used as a starting point for your custom implementation.
-This sample implementation writes playlists and media segments to local disk, which can then be played back using a player such as [VLC media player](http://www.videolan.org/vlc/index.html).
+The sample implementations we've provided are fully functional and can be used as a starting point for your own custom implementations.
+The **File** sample implementation writes playlists and media segments to local disk, which can then be played back using a player such as [VLC media player](http://www.videolan.org/vlc/index.html).
+The **Http** sample implementation writes playlists and media segments to a HTTP server that can handle **HTTP PUT** requests.

-To configure the sample implementation:
+To configure the sample implementations:

 1. Copy the **wse-example-pushpublishing-hls.jar** file from the package into your Wowza Streaming Engine **[install-dir]/lib** folder.